-Helping Children Cope After the Violent Death of a Family Member
+Helping Children Cope After the Violent Death of a Loved One

-When a family member dies it is common and normal to be sad and upset.
-Losing a parent is always especially hard for a child.
+When a family member or close friend dies, it is common and normal to be sad and upset.

+Losing a loved one unexpectedly is always especially hard.
 When the death is violent and unexpected there can be additional reactions that are related to the way the person died.
-It is normal for children and other surviving family members to have reactions and be very upset.
+It is normal for surviving family members to have reactions and be very upset.